 - 1.1 We will take your instructions on your particular case and give you advice according to English law.
 If we need separate advice from foreign lawyers, we will ask you first and the cost of the advice will then be an expense on your interim or final bill.
-If you do not tell us something relevant, we cannot be responsible for not giving you advice on that. - 1.2 We try to avoid changing the lawyers who are handling your work.
-If we have to change the lawyer, we will tell you who will be dealing with your work and why the change was necessary. - 1.3 Unless we agree a particular way of communicating with you, we will choose whether we contact you in writing, in person, by phone or by e-mail. - 1.4 We are advising and preparing documents for you and not anyone else.
+If you do not tell us something relevant, we cannot be responsible for not giving you advice on that. - 1.2 All professional legal work is dealt with by our Sole Practitioner Solicitor Kevin Curran.. - 1.3 Unless we agree a particular way of communicating with you, we will choose whether we contact you in writing, in person, by phone or by e-mail, with a preference for email where appropriate

+- 1.4 We are advising and preparing documents for you and not anyone else.
 We do not accept responsibility if anyone else relies on our advice unless we have agreed that with you. - 1.5 If more than one person instructs us, we would not accept instructions to act for all of you if we thought there might be a conflict between your individual interests.
 If at any time you feel that there is a conflict between some or all of you on any aspect of your case, you must let us know.
-We can then decide whether or not it is necessary for you to get legal advice from another lawyer, either in this firm or another firm. - 1.6 Unless we have agreed it separately with you, we will not be giving you tax advice on your case. - 1.7 We will keep you informed of progress on your case but you should let us know if you would like us to discuss particular reporting requirements with you.
+We can then decide whether or not it is necessary for you to get legal advice from another lawyer, - 1.6 We are not qualified to do so, nor therefore shall we be giving you tax advice on your case. - 1.7 We will keep you informed of progress on your case but you should let us know if you would like us to discuss particular reporting requirements with you.